Nonasymptotic analysis of Stochastic Gradient Hamiltonian Monte Carlo under local conditions for nonconvex optimization: Main results and overview

 \begin{rem} Our proof techniques can be adapted easily when $H(\theta,x) = h(\theta)$.
-Hence Theorem~\ref{thm:ConvRate} provides a novel convergence bound for the underdamped Langevin MCMC as well. \end{rem} Let $(\theta_k^\eta)_{k\in\bN}$ be generated by the SGHMC algorithm.
+Hence Theorem~\ref{thm:ConvRate} provides a novel convergence bound for the underdamped Langevin MCMC as well. {Our result is in $W_2$ distance under dissipativity for the Euler-Maruyama discretisation of the underdamped Langevin dynamics, which can be contrasted with existing work which focus on alternative discretisations.
+Beyond the log-concave case, \citet{ma2019there} analyses a second-order discretisation of underdamped Langevin diffusion under the assumption that the target satisfies a log-Sobolev inequality with a Lipschitz Hessian condition for the log-target.
+More recently, \citet{zhang2023improved} removed the Lipschitz Hessian condition and established the convergence of underdamped Langevin MCMC under log-Sobolev and Poincar\'e inequalities.
+To the best of our knowledge, our result for the Euler-Maruyama discretisation of the underdamped Langevin dynamics is the first nonasymptotic result under dissipativity that is uniformly controlled by the step-size.} \end{rem} Let $(\theta_k^\eta)_{k\in\bN}$ be generated by the SGHMC algorithm.
 Convergence of the $\cL(\theta_k^\eta)$ to $\pi_\beta$ in $W_2$ also implies that one can prove a global convergence result \citep{raginsky2017non}.
 More precisely, assume that we aim at solving the problem $\theta_\star \in \arg \min_{\theta\in\bR^d} U(\theta)$ which is a nonconvex optimization problem.
 We denote $U_\star := \inf_{\theta\in\bR^d} U(\theta)$.
 Then we can bound the error $\bE[U(\theta_k^\eta)] - U_\star$ which would give us a guarantee on the nonconvex optimization problem.
 We state it as a formal result as follows. \begin{thm} Under the assumptions of Theorem~\ref{thm:ConvRate}, we obtain